insanepenguin/EPB-site/index.md

                   <ul class="jobdiscription">
                   <li>Constructed a system that allowed for alerting lab staff to conditions of an experiment.</li>
                   <li>Using Apache NIFI and MiniFi to do the data collection and sorting.</li>
-                  <li>This system notified staff when an experiment failed allowing them to reset without needing to wait till the end of a cycle cutting downtime buy 1-4 hours.</li>
+                  <li>This system notified staff when an experiment failed to allow them to reset without needing to wait till the end of a cycle cutting downtime by 1-4 hours.</li>
                   </ul>

                 </p>